Symbol Docs

 Projects

-Projects are referenced using the format @project:slug or a plain name.
+Projects are referenced using the format @project:slug, the text form #slug, or a plain name.

 Formats: